zoeydawn/coin-ticker/readme.md

     - 'exmo'

 **currency-pair:**
-An string declaring the currencies or assets to retrieve.
+A string declaring the currencies or assets to retrieve.
 Any market that is provided by the exchange can be used.
 Example asset pairs by exchange: